rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

     - `Vendor / Model`: Manufacturer and model of the equipment (e.g., Juniper VMX)

-    - `Serial Number`: Hardware serial number
+    - `Serial Number`: Serial number of the hardware

     - `OS Version`: Operating system version (e.g., 22.2R1.9)

     - `Uptime`: Time since the last boot, with recorded date and time

-- **Environment**: Environmental and performance metrics that help in preventive maintenance and operation:
+- **Environment**: Environmental and performance metrics that assist in preventive maintenance and operation:

     - `CPU Usage`: Current utilization of the CPU(s), presented per core

-    - `Memory`: Amount of available and used memory
+    - `Memory`: Amount of memory available and used

     - `Temperature, Fans, Power (PSUs)`: Status of sensors and power supplies (if the equipment provides this data)